epics-base/pvxs/documentation/value.rst

     #include <pvxs/data.h>
     namespace pvxs { ... }

+`pvxs::Value` is the primary data container type used with PVXS.
 A `pvxs::Value` may be obtained via the remote peer (client or server), or created locally.
 See `ntapi` or `typedefapi`.

-`pvxs::Value` is a pointer-like object which, maybe, references a node in a tree of sub-structures and leaf fields.
+`pvxs::Value` is a safe pointer-like object which, maybe, references a node in a tree of sub-structures and leaf fields.
-This tree is called a Sturture as it behaves in many ways like a C 'struct'.
+This tree will be referred to as a Structure as it behaves in many ways like a C 'struct'.

 For example, the following code: